-I'm Zach Sussman, a junior at Carnegie Mellon University majoring in Computer Science.
+I'm Zach Sussman, soon to be a software engineer working on Tesla's Autopilot project.
 I'm from sunny (and sometimes rainy) Boca Raton, Florida.

 In August of 2020, I'll be starting as a software engineer at Tesla, working on Autopilot.

 In the summer of 2019, I was a software engineering intern at Aurora, working on motion planning.
 I designed and built a machine-learned cost function for trajectory planning using Tensorflow, and I created a tool to leverage existing resources to allow automatic generation of labeled data for machine learning.

 In the summer of 2018, I was a software engineering intern at Facebook, working on the Recruiting Metrics team.
 I implemented new components in React, managed a large data import from a third-party vendor, and dogfooded a new internal tool to do database migrations.